mijara/alma-compose/portainer.md

     Then execute the grunt command again.

-    If that failed:

-    The build process may fail with a permission denied error, it is often times caused by SELinux, you can try to fix it, but probably is better for development to just disable it with `setenforce 0`.

-Now run
+To generate the compressed JS and CSS code, run

 ```
 grunt build
 ```

-To generate the compressed JS and CSS code.
 Finally, execute:

 ```
 cd dist
 ./portainer
 ```

-    If that failed:
+    If that fails:

     The command may fail with an error like: